faxlab/LavaSR-Fast-Enhancer/README.md

 It's designed to be fast and simple.
 Drop your files in, click **Enhance**, and you're done.

+> **LavaSR** is an independent open-source project developed by [ysharma3501](https://github.com/ysharma3501/LavaSR).
+This GUI is a separate application that uses it as a backend — all credit for the model and core enhancement technology goes to the LavaSR authors.

 LavaSR runs at ~5000× realtime on GPU and ~60× on CPU, fits in ~500 MB VRAM with a ~50 MB model, and outperforms larger diffusion-based models on audio quality benchmarks.

 ---